Howe Yoon Chong

 Howe was key in developing Singapore's infrastructural and financial framework, including the Mass Rapid Transit (MRT) system, Singapore Changi Airport and public housing.

-As Minister for Health, to address issues raised by a greying population, he made the controversial proposal in 1984, to raise the age for the withdrawal of Central Provident Fund (CPF) savings from 55 to 60 years so that Singaporeans will have more money to live on in their old age.
+As Minister for Health, to address issues raised by a greying population, he made the controversial proposal in 1984, to raise the age for the withdrawal of Central Provident Fund (CPF) savings from 55 to 60 years so that "Singaporeans will have more money to live on in their old age".

 Early life and education

-Born in Singapore on 12 August 1923 of Chinese origin, Howe was the son of a liquor shop owner who migrated to Malacca, British Malaya.
+Born in China on 12 August 1923 of Chinese origin, Howe was the son of a liquor shop owner who migrated to Malacca, British Malaya.
 Howe received his early education at St. Francis Institution in Malacca from 1933 to 1940, and was once a schoolmate of Lee Kuan Yew at Raffles Institution in Singapore.
-He graduated from Raffles College (now the National University of Singapore) with a Bachelor of Arts with honours degree in economics in 1953.
+He graduated from Raffles College with a Bachelor of Arts with honours degree in economics in 1953.